oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

     Let's run the previous queries in PGQL.

-2. This query helps us visualize the movies Adriana watched at a watch party and who else attended these events.
+2. This query helps us visualize the movies Adriana watched at a watch party and who else attended these events, and the movies they have watched.

      ```
      <copy>%pgql-rdbms